 Breakfast: wholegrain cereal topped with seasonal fruit and either milk or yoghurt.
 Lunch: tuna salad sandwich, and chopped fruit on the side.
 Dinner: beef burritos made up of tortillas, mince, beans, salad and cheese topping.

-We also have an ‘extras’ group for foods that don’t fit in the categories above.
-These foods include biscuits, cakes, pastry, lollies, chocolate, chips and fats and oils – all foods typically high in fat and/or sugar.
+We also have an ‘extras’ group for foods that are not a necessary part of the diet.
+These foods include biscuits, cakes, pastry, lollies, chocolate, chips and fats and oils – all foods typically high in fat and/or sugar but very low in other nutrients e.g. fibre, vitamins and minerals.

 For more information on each of the food groups, click on the links below: